TheRealHex/hecs-Cherry/README.md

-Hecs ( Fork from Bucklesprings)
+Hecs ( Mechanical Keyboard Sound As You Type )
 =====================================

+This project is a fork of the famous project bucklesprings :).
 Bucklesprings : https://github.com/zevv/bucklespring

-This project is a fork of the famous project bucklesprings :).
 I thought of using mechanical keyboard's sound instead of the old IBM keyboards.
 The sound used is from Cherry Mx Blue ABS Keyboard.

 To temporarily silence hecs, for example to enter secrets, press ScrollLock twice (but be aware that those ScrollLock events _are_ delivered to